microsoft/graphitation/website/docs/learn-graphql/guides/thinking-in-graphql.md

 For instance, a conversation list UI might care about presenting a list of conversations the user is in, with their last messages, associated participants, their avatars, and so on and so forth.
 It does not care about:

 - the conversation metadata coming from a different back-end service than the participant metadata
-- that in some cases the back-end might have denormalised [parts of] message metadata onto the conversation
+- that in some cases the back-end might have de-normalized [parts of] message metadata onto the conversation
 - that multiple back-end services might return different subsets for what is, semantically speaking, the same conversation object
 - or even the very act of fetching the data from the various back-end services

-These are the types of implementation details that you want to abstract away from complex data-driven UI code, as that makes it easier to reason about and thus to maintain/optimise over time.
+These are the types of implementation details that you want to abstract away from complex data-driven UI code, as that makes it easier to reason about and thus to maintain/optimize over time.
 Additionally, when thinking of complex applications, you will want to encapsulate business logic in a way that allows you to re-use it for other UIs, or perhaps even compute/transform the data in a background thread.

 All of these needs are met by a GraphQL schema that acts as the abstraction layer between your back-end and front-end.